nin2yasu/iag/README.md

 # IBM Application Gateway Deployment Assets
 These are my assets for deploying the IBM Application Gateway (IAG).
-These assets are for version 20.01.
+These assets are for version 20.09.

 These assets are used in my IAG Deployment cookbook: https://ibm.biz/iagcookbook

-## Cloud Identity configuration
+## Verify configuration
-The IBM Application Gateway requires an IBM Cloud Identity Tenant for authentication.
+The IBM Application Gateway requires an IBM Verify Tenant for authentication.
 For information on setting up a free trial tenant, check out https://ibm.biz/cloudidcookbook (Exercises 1 and 2).

 You will need to configure a Custom Application with these settings: